jesica-olivares/ccp_osm_group2/README.md

 Note:
 To replicate the process, a Postgres DB must be created with the data for the country.
 The setup can be done following the steps given by: https://learnosm.org/en/osm-data/osm2pgsql/

+With the created, the enumerated steps must be followed:
+  PostgreSQL
+  PostgreSQL:
+  Python:
+  PostgreSQL:
+  Python: